lemlac/mulem/docs/reference.md

 #### Capturing

-Immutable variables can be captured without an issue.
-If you try to set it within a function, it will get shadowed within the scope of the function.
-This also includes other functions which are also immutable by default.
+Immutable variables can be captured without any issue.
+They can't change, so they can't affect the output of the function.
+And if you try to set an immutable variable within a function, it will only get shadowed within the scope of the function.
+This includes capturing other functions which are also immutable by default.

 **By default, functions cannot capture mutable variables.**